GS-Chang-Hn/DRNet-fss/README.md

 # DRNet-fss
 This is the implementation of our paper DRNet: Disentanglement and Recombination Network for few-shot semantic segmentation that has been submitted to IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
 # Get Started

+Python 3.6 +

+PyTorch 1.0.1

+torchvision 0.2.1

+NumPy, SciPy, PIL

+pycocotools

+sacred 0.7.5

+tqdm 4.32.2

-Please download the following datasets:
+# Please download the following datasets:

 PASCAL-5i is based on the PASCAL VOC 2012 and SBD where the val images should be excluded from the list of training samples.